ubc-subbots/triton/src/triton_teleop/README.md

 ## Usage

-To launch the keyboard teleoperation simulation of the simple cube AUV, use the following command
+To launch the keyboard teleoperation simulation of the AUV, use the following command

-    ros2 launch triton_teleop keyboard_teleop_sim_launch.py
+    ros2 launch triton_bringup teleop_sim_bringup_launch.py

 This will open up Gazebo and allow you to control the AUV with a keyboard, below are the key controls